ramirezjag00/newsfeed-fullstack-gql-app/README.md

 ### To do - server:
 - [x] Query, Mutation and Subscription Posts/Comments/Users
 - [ ] Remove post published and title
-- [ ] Add created / updated at dates for posts/comments
+- [ ] Add created / updated at dates for posts/comments/users
+- [ ] Make use of pagination and sorting in graphql
 - [ ] Add photo_url for users default photo
-- [ ] authorization for CRUD of posts/comments/users
+- [ ] Authorization for CRUD of posts/comments/users
 - [ ] Remove unnecessary properties for user table
 - [ ] Make use of MongoDB or PostgresQL then remove mock data
 - [ ] Deploy server in Heroku
-- [ ] Authentication OTP - using Promotexter and Firebase - Serverless
+- [ ] Authentication OTP - using Promotexter and Firebase - Serverless or do it the GraphQL way

 ### To do - design:
 - [x] Design Newsfeed Header